-This 17-credit certificate provides a blend of teacher-based and field-based learning that incorporates effective training environments for students interested in being community health workers.
+This 17-credit certificate provides a blend of classroom and field-based learning.
 Coursework includes advocacy and outreach; community, capacity building and teaching, communications, competence and legal/ethical implications of community health work; and health promotion competencies.
-Graduates will also complete a community health worker internship to gain hands-on experience.
-The program is offered online with just a couple of on-campus sessions.
-If you cannot reach the Bemidji campus, accommodations will be made for similar experiences in your community.
+Graduates will also complete a community health worker internship in order to gain hands-on experience.
+The program is offered online with one-two synchronous, virtual meetings.
+Students have the opportunity to select an internship site in their own community.

 Community health care paraprofessionals work with individuals and communities to advocate for patients and create community programs that provide or maintain health.
 Demand for community health workers is expected to grow through the next decade, as are jobs in a variety of health-related career paths.
 Job titles include community health advocate, health outreach worker, assistant director of nutrition and wellness programs, public health worker, community health adviser, community health program coordinator or community health worker for patients in need of HIV testing (Human Immunodeficiency Virus) or HIV counseling.

 Learn what occupations may be of interest to someone who has completed this program.
 Find information about wages and employment outlook by clicking on the links below:

 The Community Health Worker Certificate prepares graduates as health care paraprofessionals or offers a pathway to advance an academic career in other health- and social services-related fields such as community health, nursing, medical assistant and more.